V1Michigan/v1/CONTRIBUTING.md

 - Use PascalCase for components and types
 - Add JSDoc comments for complex functions

+## Package Manager

+This project uses `pnpm` as the package manager.
+Please do not use npm or yarn for installing dependencies.

 ## Pull Request Process

 1. Create a new branch for your feature or bugfix